jschlos2/jschlos2/README.md

 ## Hi there 👋
+## My name is Jennifer and I am a Human Systems Engineering major at Arizona State University.
+Some fun facts about me are that I have two kids, Frankie and Theo.
 <!--
  My name is Jennifer and I am a Human Systems Engineering major at Arizona State University.